homix/ELMED219-2022/setup-img.md

 ```

 ## Update:
-The code and environment will be updated during the course.
+The image processing and analysis code and environment will likely be updated during the course.
 Run the following commands regularly:
 * Update code: `git pull`
 * Update environment:
 ```bash